peteroupc/peteroupc.github.io/exporand.md

 where &beta; = 2, _y_ > 0, and _w_ > 0, and special cases include the uniform distribution (_y_ = 1, _w_ = 1), the truncated exponential(1) distribution (_y_ = (1/exp(1)), _w_ = 1; (Devroye and Gravel 2015)<sup>[**(3)**](#Note3)</sup>), and the more general exponential(_&lambda;_) distribution (_y_ = (1/exp(1)), _w_ = _&lambda;_).
 Other sequences of the form _z_(_j_)/(1 + _z_(_j_)) will generally result in a discontinuous PDF even if _z_(_j_) converges to 1.

-For reference, the following calculates the relative probability for _x_ for a given sequence, where _x_ is in [0, 1), and plotting this probability function (which is proportional to the PDF) will often show whether the function is discontinuous:
+For reference, the following calculates the relative probability for _x_ for a given sequence, where _x_ is in [0, 1), and plotting this function (which is similar to a multiple of the PDF) will often show whether the function is discontinuous:

 - Let _b_<sub>_j_</sub> be the _j_<sup>th</sup> base-&beta; digit after the point (e.g., `rem(floor(x*pow(beta, j)), beta)` where `beta` = &beta;).
 - Let _t_(_x_) = &Pi;<sub>_j_ = 1, 2, ...</sub> _b_<sub>_j_</sub> * _a_<sub>_j_</sub> + (1 &minus; _b_<sub>_j_</sub>) * (1 &minus; _a_<sub>_j_</sub>).